Flameless candle

 Flameless candles are an electronic alternative to traditional wick candles.
-They are typically utilized as aesthetic lighting devices and come in a variety of shapes, colors and sizes.
+They are generally utilized as aesthetic lighting devices and come in a variety of shapes, colors and sizes.
 A flame-effect lightbulb contains multiple small light-emitting diodes and a control circuit to flash them in a semi-regular, flickering pattern.
 The bulb may be sold separately with a standard Edison screw for use in ordinary fixtures, or in a self-contained housing with battery.

 Flameless candles are designed to eliminate the need for an open flame, thus, reducing their potential as fire hazards.

 Appearance

 As a decorative element, the design of a flameless candle is relatively versatile.
-The body or "housing" of the device is commonly cylindrical, containing a battery pack and an often flame shaped LED light that rests at the top of the candle.
-Many manufactures use LED lights with an irregular twinkling or flicker effect to simulate the calming glow of an open flame.
+The body or "housing" of the device is commonly cylindrical, containing a battery pack and an often flame-shaped LED lamp atop the candle.
+Many manufactures use LED lights with a sporadic twinkling or flickering effect to simulate the calming glow of an actual flame.

 The body of a flameless candle can likewise be made of wax to enhance its resemblance to traditional candles.
-Because LED lights do not put out as much heat as a live flame, wax based flameless candles do not melt but, rather, maintain their original shape and size for future use.
+Since LED light does not emit as much heat as a live flame, wax-based flameless candles do not melt, but rather maintain their original shapes and sizes for future use.